xjtuwgt/LLMApps/README.md

 - Text revision with explaination: start the server ```python3 -m applications.text_revision```, and then run HTML 'http://127.0.0.1:5000/'
 - Question generation with given context and question type ```python3 -m applications.question_gen```, and then run HTML 'http://127.0.0.1:5000/'
 - Single Round Chat or QA: start the server ```python3 -m chat.chatapi```, and then run HTML 'http://127.0.0.1:5000/'
+- PDF paper to marked down text: start the server ```python3 -m applications.pdf2text```, and then run HTML 'http://127.0.0.1:5000/'

 ---